 - (b) To review, propose, and consider recommendations to modify, add to, or delete components of degree requirements and curricula in support of the College’s Strategic Plan;

-- (c) To interface with members of academic disciplines before recommending policy changes, policies, or programs to the Faculty Assembly and the Dean of Faculty; and
+- (c) To interface with members of academic disciplines before recommending policy changes, policies, or programs to the Faculty Assembly and the Chief Academic Officer; and

 - (d) To review and recommend to the Faculty Assembly and the Dean of Faculty modifications, deletions, and/or additions to policies, programs, and/or course descriptions.

 - (2) Membership

 One (1) faculty member shall be elected from each academic department for a total of three (3), and a fourth member shall be elected at-large from the teaching faculty, ensuring a complement of four (4) members representing teaching faculty.
 Furthermore, a sixth member may be appointed by College administration from the Registrar’s Office, Enrollment Services, or the library.
 Members serve for a two (2)-year period, and may not serve more than two (2) consecutive terms.
-This body reports to the Faculty Assembly through its chair or an appointed designee, and to the Dean of Faculty.
+This body reports to the Faculty Assembly through its chair or an appointed designee, and to the Chief Academic Officer.

 - (1) Purpose and Scope

 - Faculty Affairs Committee (FAC)